 Here are three convictions I have developed over the past several years that have helped me discover rest in God.

 - Organized religion doesn’t always get it right.
 Whatever brand of organized religion you ascribe to, it is an interpretation of God rather than God itself.
 Sometimes religion gets it wrong.
 We know this because religion has approved of certain practices in the past that we know are wrong today (e.g., slavery).
 I am certain organized religion is wrong about some things today.
-It helps me to know organized religion doesn’t always equal God.
+It helps me to know organized religion doesn’t equal God.

 - It’s okay to disagree.
 Since religion sometimes gets it wrong, I think it’s okay (even good) to wrestle and disagree with the dominant religious perspectives of the day.
 I used to think I had to agree with everything a church stood for to be involved and committed to a religious community.
 But I think that perspective contributed to my anger and anxiety because I felt trapped ascribing to things I didn’t agree with.
 Being okay with disagreement gives people freedom to be involved in a religious community while also staying true to their personal convictions.